Thaddeus McCotter 2012 presidential campaign: Aftermath

 A few days after the campaign ended, The Detroit News asked McCotter whether he enjoyed his presidential campaign, he replied, "No. It was the worst 15 minutes of my life."
 Fundraising totals for the three months of McCotter's run were released to the FEC in October 2011.
 Overall, he raised $548,606 ($468,561 of which was transferred from authorized committees), paid $541,532 on expenses, and had a debt of $105,367.
-As of June 2013, a debt of $105,636 remains.
+As of the campaign's termination in 2019, a debt of $105,636 remained.

 In an interview with GQ ahead of the Michigan primary in February 2012, McCotter expressed concern that Republicans were underestimating the strength of Democrats, and that winning in the Midwest would be difficult because of the Republicans' position on manufacturing and the Wall Street bailout.
 He maintained that though he disagreed with Romney on the auto industry bailout, Romney had the best chance to overcome the obstacles.

 Though McCotter had decided to run for reelection in his congressional district, he failed to qualify for his district's Republican primary after the majority of his petitions were declared fraudulent.
 An investigation of the campaign by the office of the Michigan Attorney General ensued.
 Steve Kornacki suggested the fraud may have been related to the presidential campaign, if it "caused him to take his eye off the ball on his House reelection," but McCotter rejected this as an "idiotic line of thinking."
 He initially hoped to wage a write-in campaign, but decided against it, finding he could not run the campaign while cooperating with the investigation and serving the remainder of his term in Congress.
 A month later, he resigned from Congress, claiming this was needed to fully assist with the petition fraud investigation.
 The investigation found that in addition to the 2012 petitions, McCotter's Congressional reelection petitions from 2006, 2008, and 2010, also showed evidence of fraud.
 McCotter sued two aides accusing them of deliberate obstruction.
 Eventually, four aides, including one who was sued, were charged and convicted of violations related to the fraud.